Where there’s traffic, there’s hope.

 Here are the defining traits of social media traffic:

-To see the ups and downs of social media traffic in your Analytics account, create an Exploration.
+To see the ups and downs of social media traffic in your GA4 account, create an Exploration.

 Now you looking at a line chart showing the changes to your social media traffic over time.
 It should look like this.
 Spikey, isn’t it?